 (Ongoing 2020 solution)

-In late 2017 and early 2018, Los Angeles County began to seek a partner to build VSAP.
-After an exhaustive and thorough procurement process on June 12, 2018 the Los Angeles County Board of Supervisors voted unanimously to award the VSAP manufacturing contract to Smartmatic.
+In late 2017, Los Angeles County began searching for a partner to build VSAP.
+After an exhaustive procurement process on June 12, 2018 the Los Angeles County Board of Supervisors voted unanimously to award the VSAP manufacturing contract to Smartmatic.
 The partnership between Los Angeles County and Smartmatic will make the VSAP solution a reality.

-On May 2, 2019, NBC Investigations reported on the development of the VSAP system that can be found here.
+On May 2, 2019, NBC Investigations reported on the development of the VSAP system.
+That story can be found here.

 Update: May, 2019